kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 {{< feature-state state="alpha" >}}

-If you enable IPv4/IPv6 dual-stack networking for you Kubernetes cluster, the cluster will support the simultaneous assignment of both IPv4 and IPv6 addresses.
+If you enable IPv4/IPv6 dual-stack networking for your Kubernetes cluster, the cluster will support the simultaneous assignment of both IPv4 and IPv6 addresses.

 ### Supported Features